Auto Parts Marketing Ideas, New for 2025

 - Wish list or registry: Let your customers save products on a wish list on your website or in a store.
 Make it shareable so a customer can send it to friends, or be able to access it in a store for walk-in traffic.
 Tip: warn your customer in advance you can’t hold a product if it has limited availability!

 - Customer segmentation: Learn about Lifetime Value (LTV)!
-AI uncovers hidden patterns in customer data, giving you options for advanced segmentation based on behavior, vehicle, demographics, or psychographics.
+Hedges & Company has years of experience measuring LTV (sometimes called CLTV for customer lifetime value) and one of the founders was creating LTV models and strategy back in the 1990s.
+In the age of AI, you can harness the power of AI to find hidden patterns in customer data, giving you options for advanced segmentation based on behavior, vehicle, demographics, or psychographics.
+We have found Claude.ai particularly good at data analysis.

 - Pop-up events and displays: Local shops can host temporary events to showcase products and give hands-on demonstrations.
 Companies selling online can display at major regional or national car shows